enricosada/dotnet-mergenupkg/README.md

 ```

 **NOTE** like every .net cli tool, must run in msbuild project file directory where is declared.
-So if you run it from build script, change the current directory before execute the command.
+So if you run it from a build script, change the current directory before execute the command.